Welcome to my qrz page

 LOTW is great, but ever since I was a teenager, I get excited to see a QSL card in my mailbox, so please understand if I send you a card request anyway!

 For those of you who QSL direct, thanks for all the wonderful stamps!

 Thanks for looking me up, and I hope to work you again soon.

 In over a dozen years of experimenting, I have found that the 80 meter horizontal loop works just fine on 80 meters.
 What surprised me was that it excells on 40-30 meters, and does a nice job on 20-10 meters.
-It wasn't until a friend sent me an article by WA5FRF, titled "The Longwire Loop...", did I understand why this was so.
-As an all band antenna, it performs quite well. (currently 177 countries confirmed, all with the loop, and more than 90% barefoot).
+As an all band antenna, it performs quite well. (currently, over 175 countries confirmed, all with the loop, and more than 90% barefoot).
 A friend sent me an article by Steve, WA5FRF, which uses EZNEC to explain why it works so well on 40 and 30 meters.
-To read Steve's article, search on "the longwire loop wa5frf". -73's, Rick
+To read Steve's article, search on "the longwire loop". -73's, Rick

 Genesis G11 screenshot